SamsaraLabs/FermatStats/CONTRIBUTING.md

 In order for your pull request to be merged, the merge itself must meet the following guidelines:

 - New files created in the pull request must have a corresponding unit test file, or must be covered within an existing test file.
-- Your merge may not drop the project's test coverage below 85%.
+- Your merge may not drop the project's test coverage below 70%.
 - Your merge may not drop the project's test coverage by MORE than 5%.
-- Your merge must pass Travis-CI build tests for PHP 7.2+.
+- Your merge must pass CI build tests for PHP 8.0+.
 - You must make your pull request INTO the dev branch, and it is suggested that you work off of the dev branch.

 ## Coding Requirements